 I knew that when I saw her again she would no longer be just a stranger, she is now a friend and part of my community.
 Sure enough I saw her on Monday morning outside of our schools café (The Den) so I decided to buy her a coffee to thank her for being so kind to me, and she said to me, “now I feel like I need to thank you, maybe I will go to your club’s next event.”
 She did want to go and seemed to regret not going.

 Throughout my years at college and being an active student leader, interacting with various types of people, I learned how to handle many different situations.
-I learned that usually when people act the way she was acting it is due to the feeling of isolation.
-Many students indeed do want to interact more on campus but they don’t want to do it by themselves, therefore they miss out and come to a point where they don’t try anymore.
-The best thing that I could do for this girl was be her friend and that is what I did.
+I learned that usually when people act the way she was acting, it is due to the feeling of isolation.
+Many students indeed do want to interact more on campus, but they don’t want to do it by themselves, therefore they miss out and come to a point where they don’t try anymore.
+The best thing that I could do for this girl was being her friend, and that is what I did.
 We slowly got to know each other, first talking strictly about school then I started telling her about my roommates, then eventually my family.

 This post was written by Morgan Baker, a student at Le Moyne College.
 She’s a Biology major and the President of the Student Government Association at her school.